Increase the academic success of Native American students.

 Native American students make up approximately 11 percent of the student population in South Dakota.
 Many of these young people come from families living in poverty, and the connections between poverty and lower academic achievement have been well documented.

-In South Dakota, there is a 28 point difference between how our Native American and white students perform on the National Assessment of Educational Progress - Reading at 4th grade.
-The gap widens to 29 points at 8th grade.
+In South Dakota, there is a 35-point difference between how our Native American and white students perform on the National Assessment of Educational Progress - Reading at 4th grade, and a 24-point gap at 8th grade.

 WHAT ARE WE DOING?

-• Expanding the Jobs for America's Graduates targets students at risk of dropping out of high school by providing intensive support throughout the student’s academic career.
+A number of schools across South Dakota offer the Jobs for America’s Graduates program, which targets students at risk of dropping out of high school by providing intensive support throughout the student’s academic career.
+The South Dakota Department of Education provides support and leadership for this highly effective program.

 For additional information, contact the South Dakota Department of Education